Shubham996633/nested_table/README.md

 ## Contributing
 Contributions are welcome!
 Feel free to fork the repository and submit pull requests with any improvements or new features.

+## Credits

+This project was made possible by the amazing work of the [Shadcn](https://github.com/shadcn/shadcn-ui/ui) team.
+If you’re interested in more UI components, check out their repository.

 ## License
 This project is licensed under the MIT License.